13 Steps How to Start a Blog Using WordPress & Make Money Easily

 - WP Fastest Cache (this clears you cache to speed up your site)

-These are the paid plugins that I use regularly - check my reviews for more information:
+These are the paid plugins that I constantly use and I love them:

 When you set up your website, you may find you'll need different plugins this is because your niche and WordPress theme might be different to mine.